 If you wear contact lenses, be sure to pack extra supplies with you, especially if you’re traveling to an international destination like Costa Rica.

-There are fewer things worse than losing contact and not having a backup pair, or realizing you’ve run out of contact solution and not being able to find an open pharmacy.
+There are fewer things worse than losing contact and not having a backup pair or realizing you’ve run out of contact solutions and being unable to find an open pharmacy.

 See Related: Is Costa Rica Safe to Visit?
 (A Guide for Travelers)

-It’s best to go with a battery-powered lamp like the Energizer LED Headlamp Flashlight because it’s super-duper bright.
+It’s best to use a battery-powered lamp like the Energizer LED Headlamp Flashlight because it’s super-duper bright.
 Think about packing spare batteries too!

 This Carhartt Men’s Wool Blend Cuff Beanie is cute and functional.
-Anyone can wear it, and the wool blend makes it a lovely warm hat to have during those cool mornings.
+Anyone can wear it, and the wool blend makes it a lovely warm hat for those cool mornings.
 It will definitely keep your ears warmer than your beach baseball cap if it’s chilly.

 See Related: One-Week Costa Rica Itinerary – See & Explore It All

-A bathing suit is an absolute must for any trip to this tropical paradise.
-There are so many activities to be done on the beach, from swimming to surfing to paddle boarding, that you’ll definitely need to bring at least two pairs of swimwear.
+A bathing suit is a must for any trip to this tropical paradise.
+There are so many activities to be done on the beach, from swimming to surfing to paddle boarding that you’ll definitely need to bring at least two pairs of swimwear.

 If your man won’t look too shabby in these handsome Nike trunks either!